Vnay12/Java-DSA/CheatSheet.md

 - Boosts performance by running these sections directly on the CPU.

-[⁡⁢⁣⁢NOTE⁡: Every other will compile code's output to exe code for performance but its magic of java due to which it is platform independant
+NOTE: Every other will compile code's output to exe code for performance but its magic of java due to which it is platform independent
 Write Once Run anywhere ]

-⁡⁣⁣⁢// Java Syntax⁡
+// Java Syntax

 public class (file name) {
     public static void main(String[] args) {